mikecaat/pgrex-for-dev/README.md

 # Summary

-This repository enables to make [PG-REX 13](https://ja.osdn.net/projects/pg-rex/releases/74642) environments for development use using Vagrant, VirtualBox, and Ansible.
+This repository enables to make [PG-REX 14](https://ja.osdn.net/projects/pg-rex/releases/p18934) environments for development use using Vagrant, VirtualBox, and Ansible.

 # Requirements

 * [Vagrant](https://www.vagrantup.com/).
-The tested version is 2.2.16.
+The tested version is 2.2.19.
 * [VirtualBox](https://www.virtualbox.org/).
-The tested version is 6.1.22.
+The tested version is 6.1.38.
 * [Ansible](https://github.com/ansible/ansible).
 The tested version is 4.2.0.

 # Limitation

-* Although PG-REX 13 doesn't assume without STONITH environment, this repository doesn't support STONITH now.
-So, please use this repository for your own risk.
+* Although PG-REX 14 doesn't assume without STONITH environment, it modifies /usr/local/share/perl5/PGRex/common.pm to disable STONITH.
+So, please use it for your own risk.
-* Although PG-REX 13 assumed the OS is RHEL 8, this repository uses CentOS 8.4 instead to avoid license issues.
+* Although PG-REX 14 assumed the OS is RHEL 8, this repository uses Rockey Linux 8.5 instead to avoid license issues.

 # Preparation